LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 ------------

 #.
 Unlike in previous assignments, this program must accept data from
-   a collection of input files (that is, it will not be reading from the Console.
-Examples are in example gradefiles.zip.
+   a collection of input files (that is, it will not be reading most of the data from the Console.

 #.
-The program may either prompt the user for the class abbreviation or
+The program needs a class abbreviation from the user.
+If there
-   accept it as a command-line argument using the special form of ``Main(string[] args)``.
+   is a command line argument, use it.
+Make sure your code can read a command-line argument using the special form of ``Main(string[] args)``.
+If there is not command line argument, prompt the user for it.
    The abbreviation should not include spaces.
    An example would be Comp170.
-All files will include the class abbreviation as part of their name.
+All data files will include the class abbreviation as part of their name.
 We will use Comp170 in the examples, but it could be something else.